Software Defined Radio

 -

-SR Lite II - Monoband
+Introductory-Level SR Lite II - Monoband RX kit

 An entry-level, crystal-controlled single band receiver, this is the updated replacement for the just-retired SR Lite V6.2 receiver.
 This is the receiver you want if you are curious, but cautious and/or frugal.
-It comes in six "flavors":
+It comes in five "flavors":

 - 160m